 Mexican food conjures up images of burritos and tacos and quesadillas, guacamole and salsa, and if you’re into Tex-Mex, queso.
-But as it turns out, almost everything we thought we knew about Mexican food is wrong.
-We’re currently spending a month backpacking in Mexico and getting in touch with Jeremy’s Mexican roots (yep, my ginger, white AF husband is half Mexican).
-So while we’re busy stuffing our face with mole and tacos al pastor and learning how to eat like a Mexican, we’ve got an awesome Guest Post to share with you!
+But as it turns out, almost everything I thought I knew about Mexican food is wrong.

-- Editor’s Note: This post was created by a guest writer.
+- Editor’s Note: This post was originally written by Lauren, the Mexico City based Brit blogger behind Northern Lauren, and has since been updated with a few contributions from our research team.
 We at Practical Wanderlust do our best to vet information before publishing, but occasionally our guest writers share their personal opinions.
 Please note that our guest writer’s opinions do not necessarily reflect our personal opinions!
-If you’d like to write your own guest post for us, please take a look at our guidelines.
+If you’d like to write a post for us, please take a look at our contributor guidelines.

 Table of Contents